-One of the most confusing things for believers today is shear abundance of Bible translations.
+One of the most confusing things for believers today is the sheer abundance of Bible translations.
 One simply does not know which version to believe.
 In my own interactions with countless Christians, I am often asked: “If I want to read the most faithful translation of the original manuscripts, which translation should I chose?”

 My common answer is that no translation is perfect.
 It is frankly impossible to fully and perfectly reflect the exact nature of the original text, no matter what translation method was used by the scholar or team of scholars, no matter how competent they are as translators.
 Regardless of how disheartening this may sound to the ears of modern Christians, we must not evaluate translations in terms of perfect vs. imperfect (all translations are, in fact, imperfect), but rather in terms of “less accurate” vs. “more accurate”.
 This is one of the reasons why you, a serious Bible-believing Christian, must stop delegating your own responsibility for the study of Hebrew to the “priestly” elite class within the global church (the biblical scholars).
 Instead you too must take responsibility and be a part of the coalition of the willing who examines and double-checks all official translations.